CroSTAta: Cross-State Transition Attention Transformer for Robotic Manipulation

 \section{Method}

-Effective utilization of historical information becomes critical in robotic manipulation tasks where current observations may be insufficient due to occlusion, ambiguous scene configurations, or partial observability.
+\revD{Effective utilization of historical information becomes critical in robotic manipulation tasks where current observations alone may be insufficient for reliable action selection, whether due to ambiguous scene configurations, execution imprecisions, or dynamic environments where conditions evolve in ways not fully captured at a single timestep}.
 To achieve this, we need both a mechanism capable of modeling how past states relate to current conditions and training data with informative temporal patterns that can aid learning.
-Our preliminary tests demonstrate that recovery-rich demonstrations—which contain explicit failure-to-recovery patterns—consistently improve performance across different temporal modeling methods compared to training on successful trajectories alone (Fig. \ref{fig:teaser}).
+Our preliminary tests demonstrate that recovery-rich demonstrations -- which contain explicit failure-to-recovery patterns -- consistently improve performance across different temporal modeling methods compared to training on successful trajectories alone (Fig. \ref{fig:teaser}).
 This suggests that such demonstrations provide the necessary informative temporal structures for learning robust policies.
-Building on this insight, we propose a state transition attention mechanism designed specifically to exploit these temporal patterns.
+Building on this insight, we propose a state transition attention mechanism designed to exploit these temporal patterns.